 Microsoft creates PowerPoint software and packages it with Microsoft Office so most people are familiar with the program and its easy-to-use format.
 PowerPoint requires a computer with Microsoft Office software, a projector and a screen if blank walls are not accessible in your church.
 First, ask yourself why you're using PowerPoint.
 Too many presenters don't ask that question.
 Use PowerPoint with purpose.

 Identify ways you can enhance worship by using the computer-generated slide show.

 About 15 minutes before the service, show a "Welcome" slide.
 Include your church's logo and images from recent church activities.

 Project song lyrics so people can easily see.
 Superimpose lyrics over images of nature to illustrate God's creation.
 Be sure to choose images that do not conflict with the visibility of the words.
 If done correctly, this dynamic can really enhance the worship experience.

 Most people do not spend all the sermon time looking at the pastor.
 A PowerPoint presentation can enhance the sermon visually.
 In its simplest form, the slide show can include a single slide with a pertinent quote or Scripture from the sermon.

 Children don't have as much patience or desire to sit and listen as most adults do.
 A visually interesting sermon gives children another way to understand and stay tuned to the message.
 Sunday school lessons also can benefit from a PowerPoint tailored to the audience.

 Go to the movies.

 Add movie clips and music videos to the sermon.
 They can grab your congregation's attention and, chosen appropriately, can enhance the message.
-TechShop, a provider of discount hardware and software to United Methodist churches and ministries, can help as it offers the proper license to churches.
+Make sure you have purchased the proper license for showing movies in your church.